hunterxcobby/100-days-of-code/log.md

 - **Interface Customization:** I made adjustments to the interface, including changing the background color, adjusting text formatting, and adding information at specific locations.

-- **Introduction of Control Pad:** I introduced the use of control pad navigation for a more user-friendly experience in the phone book options.
+- **Introduction of Control Pad:** I learned the use of control pad navigation for a more user-friendly experience in the phone book options.

 **Link to project**: [Phonebook CLI Project](https://github.com/hunterxcobby/phonebook)